brianclogan/Twitch-ComputerCraft-Stats/README.md

 ![json api pastebin](https://github.com/darkgoldblade01/Twitch-ComputerCraft-Stats/blob/master/images/json-api-pastebin.png)

-That saves the JSON api that is required to use the APIs for Twitch.
-Next is saving the Beam API script.
+That saves the JSON API that is required to use the APIs for Twitch.
+Next is saving the Twitch API script.

 `pastebin get RxR4T9Sz twitch`